 Because the government department does not have information for your baby on file, you will need to use the CTC portal to update your number of qualified children.

 Don’t worry if you decide not to participate in the upfront payments.
-When you submit your 2021 tax return, you may still claim the credit.
+You may still claim the credit when you submit your tax return.

 What is the Other Dependent Tax Credit?